 Understanding treatment requirements for solid wood packaging, such as wood pallets and packaging, including recycled or refurbished units can prevent the inconvenience and cost of having your shipment quarantined at international ports of entry.

 The basis of the issue is that pests can be harbored in untreated solid wood, and when shipped internationally, they can devastate ecosystems in other parts of the world.
 The ISPM-15 is a control system designed to mitigate the threat of non-native pests moving internationally.

-Which materials ought to maintain ISPM-15 standard and which are exempt from it?
+Which materials are required to comply with the ISPM-15 standard and which are exempt from it?

-ISPM-15 standard rules affect both wood and wooden packaging materials such as dunnage, crates, reels, collars and pallets, but alternative materials such as plastic, paper, metal and even wood panel products (engineered wood) such as plywood, hardboard, OSB are exempt from maintaining ISPM-15 standard.
-But remember, shipping or transporting wood or wooden products within a single country is exempt from this requirement.
+ISPM-15 standard rules affect both wood and wooden packaging materials such as dunnage, crates, reels, collars and pallets.
+Items such as wood bracing must also comply.
+On the other hand, alternative materials such as plastic, paper, metal and even wood panel products (engineered wood) such as plywood, hardboard, OSB are exempt from maintaining ISPM-15 standard.
+Also consider that shipping or transporting wood or wooden products within a single country is exempt from this requirement.
 Again, ISPM-15 standard is applicable only for the countries which adhere to the IPPC guidelines.

-Under ISPM-15 standard, all non-manufactured wood and wood packaging materials (WPM) for export such as wooden pallets, dunnage and crating must be treated.
+Under ISPM-15 standard, all solid wood and wood packaging materials (WPM) over 6 mm in thickness used for export such as wooden pallets, dunnage and crating must be treated.
 In the heat treatment process, WPM must be heated until its internal temperature reaches 56 degree Celsius or more for 30 minutes.
 This is regarded as most effective and environmentally friendly way to destroy harmful pests from wood.
 With fumigation being phased out as a treatment option, others, such as dielectric or microwave heating are being looked at as possible solutions.